Apex8/Charlotte-income-vs-commute-analysis/README.md

 Charlotte Census block groups analysis:

     With charlotte being one of the largest growing metro areas in the united states at the moment our team felt it would be a good idea to take a look at some population metrics and find a correlation between household income and commuting to work.
-Hoping to find a large correlation between higher paying jobs in the Charlotte metro area, and less commuting time or no commuting time at all.
+Hoping to find a large correlation between higher paying jobs in the Charlotte metro area, and single person commuting.
+Along with more people in poverty having a diverse set of ways to get to work.

 1. Do people with higher paying jobs tend to commute alone more?